pjhellstrom/liri-node-app/README.md

 # LIRI Bot
-Language Interpretation and Recognition Interface (LIRI for short) is be a command line node app that searches Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+Language Interpretation and Recognition Interface (or LIRI for short) is a command line node app that searches Spotify for songs, Bands in Town for concerts, and OMDB for movies.
 Inquirer is used to simplify user input while Node-Spotify-API and Axios are used to submit API requests.

 ### Requirements